outsidedav/swift/cloudnative/healthcheck.md

 # Using a health check in your Swift app
 {: #healthcheck}

 Health checks provide a simple mechanism to determine whether a server-side application is behaving properly.
-Cloud environments like [Kubernetes](https://www.ibm.com/cloud/container-service) and [Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry), can be configured to poll health endpoints periodically to determine whether an instance of your service is ready to accept traffic.
+Cloud environments like [Kubernetes](https://www.ibm.com/cloud/container-service) and [Cloud Foundry](https://www.ibm.com/cloud/cloud-foundry) can be configured to poll health endpoints periodically to determine whether an instance of your service is ready to accept traffic.
+{: shortdesc}

 ## Health check overview
 {: #overview}